Mechanical Fitter Technician banner

 4. Requires continuous learning and adaptation.

-6. Responsibility for equipment maintenance.
+6. Responsibility for critical equipment maintenance.

-7. Potential for repetitive tasks.
+7. Potential for job-related stress.